Updated: Nov 12

 My exact thoughts when I had this realization: F*ck that.

 Intuit is a multi-billion dollar company that doesn't care about the average middle-class American trying to figure out the confusing nature of taxes.
-On the other hand, I'm a single entrepreneur with a modest team of fellow contractors, trying to help other impact-driven business owners succeed.
-They don't need my 3%.
+On the other hand, Moxie is a small business working with a team of fellow contractors trying to lift up other impact-driven businesses.
+Intuit doesn't need my 3%.

 As these thoughts were churning through my mind, I remembered my resolution to join 1% for the Planet in the year 2020.
 Suddenly I saw the clear solution: I'd stop accepting credit card payments, thereby funneling the 3% back into my impact-driven business, and give 1% of that to environmental nonprofits working for causes I believe in.